Maxwell20/ArangoAnimialsAPI/README.md

     docker image ls
 you should then see your image listed

-## to run the container run
+## to run and create the container run
     docker container run --publish 80:80 --name app-container app-image
+## to run  and create the container and connect to arango on localhost

-verify the app is running on http://localhost:80
+    dodocker container run --publish 80:80 --network="host" --name app-container app-image verify the app is running on http://localhost:80/docs or http://172.17.0.1/docs
 ## to update the required dependancies for the docker image
 generate a new requirements.txt file